-Now that the stores are up and open for business, though, more and more residents are starting to wonder how to get a medical marijuana card in Florida.
+Now that the dozens of stores are up and open for business, though, more and more residents are starting to wonder how to get a medical marijuana card in Florida.
 Fortunately, the process is pretty well-organized and streamlined for user-friendliness: if you are a legal Florida resident and are in need of a Florida marijuana license (MMJ Card), then this comprehensive guide is for you.

 Need a Medical Marijuana Card?
 Let us help by Starting Here

-Here’s the Complete on How to Get a Medical Marijuana Card in Florida
+How to Get a Medical Marijuana Card in Florida: The Complete Rundown

 The first step in getting a Florida medical marijuana card is to obtain your medical records and receive a signed physician’s statement from a doctor.
 The doctor has to have a medical marijuana license in Florida, and must be registered in the state’s Medical Marijuana Use Registry.
 (Check here for an updated list of Florida medical marijuana doctors).

-2. Once you have met with a qualified physician in the state, sent your complete medical history to their office, and made an appointment for an MMJ consultation, the physician will then enter your name and information into the Marijuana Use Registry (aka the Compassionate Care Registry), which is run by the U.S. Department of Health.
-You will not be able to apply for your MMJ card until you are officially in the Registry.
+Once you have found a qualified physician in the state, sent your complete medical history to their office, and made an appointment for an MMJ consultation, the physician will then enter your name and information into the Florida Marijuana Use Registry (aka the Compassionate Care Registry), which is run by the Department of Health.
+You will not be able to apply for your FL MMJ card until you are officially in the Registry.

 - Applications can be submitted by your doctor, or you can submit them on your own behalf.

 - You must be registered with the Compassionate Use Registry by their ordering physician.

-Once your doctor has approved you for medical marijuana use and you are in the registry, you can then submit a completed application to the Office of Medical Marijuana Use, or you can have your physician or a legal representative submit it on your behalf (though there are usually additional fees if you have a physician submit it for you).
+Once your doctor has approved you for medical marijuana use and you are in the registry, you can then submit a completed application to the Office of Medical Marijuana Use (or you can have the physician’s office submit it on your behalf).

 Submitting the application is by far the longest part of the process – in some instances, it can take upwards of two months for the DOH to review your application and issue you your MMJ card, even if all of your paperwork is in order.